So you wake up to the sound of an annoying alarm, you’re dead tired, and you just feel out of sorts. Sounds like you?

 Get Out of Bed – Again

 If you step out of bed in a bad mood, try again.
 Get back into the bed and lie for a moment or two to shift your perception.
-Then repeat your movement of getting out of bed a different way eg on another side of the bed, from the bottom edge of the bed or from the same spot as before, but hopping, jumping or sliding to the floor.
+Repeat this movement of getting out of bed a different way eg on another side of the bed, from the bottom edge of the bed or from the same spot as before, but hopping, jumping or sliding to the floor.

 Shift Negative Thoughts to Neutral or Positive Ones.
 Even though it does require some effort to get out of a bad mood, it can be done.